-- 4.3 Under the CPR, the normal order for disclosure is an order for standard disclosure, which requires disclosure of: - a party's own documents that is, the documents on which a party relies; - (2) adverse documents that is, documents which adversely affect his or her own or another party's case or support another party's case; and - (3) required documents that is, documents which a practice direction requires him or her to disclose. - 4.4 Since disclosure can be very expensive, the parties should consider methods by which the expense can be limited.
-In the case of disclosure of documents stored digitally, this may include agreement on key words to be used in searching. - 4.5 The court may also make an order for specific disclosure going beyond the limits of standard disclosure if it is satisfied that standard disclosure is inadequate. - 4.6 The court will not make such an order readily.
+- 4.3 Under the CPR, the normal order for disclosure is an order for standard disclosure, which requires disclosure of: - (1) a party's own documents that is, the documents on which a party relies; - (2) adverse documents that is, documents which adversely affect their or another party's case or support another party's case; and - (3) required documents that is, documents which a PD requires them to disclose. - 4.4 Since disclosure can be very expensive, the parties should consider methods by which the expense can be limited.
+In relation to the disclosure of electronic documents, it is essential that careful attention be given to PD31B Disclosure of Electronic Documents, as soon as litigation is contemplated and throughout the process of preparation for trial.
+PD31B applies to all proceedings started on or after October 1, 2010 which are, or are likely to be, allocated to the multi-track (see too PD31A, para 2A.2). - 4.5 The court may also make an order for specific disclosure going beyond the limits of standard disclosure if it is satisfied that standard disclosure is inadequate. - 4.6 The court will not make such an order readily.
 One of the clear principles underlying the CPR is that the burden and cost of disclosure should be reduced.
 The court will, therefore, seek to ensure that any specific disclosure ordered is proportionate in the sense that its cost does not outweigh the likely benefits to be obtained from such disclosure.
-The court will, accordingly, seek to tailor the order for disclosure to the requirements

-- of the particular case.
+The court will, accordingly, seek to tailor the order for disclosure to the requirements of the particular case.
 The financial position of the parties, the importance of the case and the complexity of the issues will be taken into account when considering whether more than standard disclosure should be ordered. - 4.7 If specific disclosure is sought, the parties should give careful thought to the ways in which such disclosure can be limited, for example by requiring disclosure in stages or by requiring disclosure simply of sufficient documents to show a specified matter and so on.
 They should also consider whether the need for disclosure could be avoided by requiring a party to provide information under Part 18.